tigergraph/ecosys/tutorials/VectorSearch.md

 ### Exact vector search on a graph pattern

 Use `ORDER BY ASC` or `ORDER BY DESC` to do exact top-k vector search.
-This method is exepensive.
+This method is expensive.

 Locate [10_q4a.gsql](https://raw.githubusercontent.com/tigergraph/ecosys/master/tutorials/vector/10_q4a.gsql) under `/home/tigergraph/tutorial/vector` or copy it to your container.
 Next, run the following in your container's bash command line.